Our Physical Education (PE) PGCE course continues the tradition of producing outstanding practitioners of secondary PE

 - Your degree should have a significant proportion of the subject you wish to teach.
 Subject knowledge enhancement courses may be set as a condition in some cases, particularly when the degree is not clearly ‘in line’ with the subject you are applying to.

-- GCSEs in English Language, Mathematics and a Science at level 4 (grade C if taken before 2017) or above (or equivalent).
-At least two out of the three GCSEs (or equivalent) must be in place at application.
+- GCSEs in English Language and Mathematics at level 4 (grade C if taken before 2017) or above (or equivalent).
+At least one of the two GCSEs (or equivalent) must be in place at application.
 GCSE equivalents are offered by St Mary's University.

 - By the end of your teacher training programme you will have to demonstrate that you are competent in functional English and mathematics.
 This is a Department for Education requirement.